SRI-CSL/gllvm/examples/linux-kernel/README.md

 build the kernel in a Ubuntu 16.04 vagrant box.
 We will guide the reader through the relatively simple task.
 We assume familiarity with [Vagrant.](https://www.vagrantup.com/)

+We begin with a warm up exercise that just builds a version of the kernel (based on tinyconfig) that does not boot.
+We then beef up the process somewhat so that we produce a bootable kernel.

 ## Vagrantfile

 ```ruby